security-notes/infobyte-faraday-wiki/Searcher.md

-In order to search specific objects inside your Faraday workspace and execute several actions over them, we created **Searcher**.
-To explain how we can use it, lets to propose some cases to resolve, but first to all is important to know which is the structure of searcher and how or where we must make changes to have a good result.
+In order to search specific objects inside your Faraday workspace and execute several actions over them, we have created **Searcher**.
+To explain how we can use it, we will propose some cases to resolve, but first let's give it a look to the structure of Searcher and how or where we must make changes to have a good result.

 Searcher has the following structure:

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/searcher/searcher_structure.png)

-**output:** Contains all outputs that searcher might have, in that case, is an SQLite DB to store each executed rule with data such as time, affected model and applied action.
+* **output:** Contains all outputs that searcher might have, in that case, is an SQLite DB to store each executed rule with data such as time, affected model and applied action.

-**log:** Contains all searcher log files.
+* **log:** Contains all searcher log files.

-**searcher.py:** It’s the main file, it contains all logic to use Searcher and we must execute this file passing some arguments in the command line.
+* **searcher.py:** It’s the main file, it contains all logic to use Searcher and we must execute this file passing some arguments in the command line.

-**rule.py:** It’s another important file to execute searcher, it contains all rules to be processed by searcher.py.
+* **rules.py:** It’s another important file to execute searcher, it contains all rules to be processed by searcher.py.
+This is the file were we create new rules.

-**validator.py:** This file is to validate that each rule written by the user is correct, the validator watch for semantics and syntactic structure in the rules.py file and it can notify to the user how and where fix the wrong rule.
+* **validator.py:** This file is to validate that each rule written by the user is correct, the validator watch for semantics and syntactic structure in the rules.py file and it can notify to the user how and where fix the wrong rule.

-**api.py:** it’s an auxiliary file and it’s used to communicate with Faraday API.
+* **api.py:** it’s an auxiliary file and it’s used to communicate with Faraday API.

-Now is the moment to propose a simple example that can help us to learn about Searcher, we are going to change all vulnerabilities which severity value be **low** to **medium** value.
+Now, let's propose a simple example that can help us to learn about Searcher, we are going to change every vulnerabilities that has as a **low** severity to a **medium** severity.

-First let's check the severity values distribution in our workspace, in my case with name _**develop**_.
+First, let's check the severity values distribution in our workspace, in my case with name _**develop**_.

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/searcher/severity_report.png)

 ![](https://raw.githubusercontent.com/wiki/infobyte/faraday/images/searcher/status_report_low.png)

-## Step 1
+### Step 1 - Creating the rule

-After that, we can proceed to write the rule that allows execute the change of severity value. it could be something like:
+After that, we can proceed to write the rule that allows us to execute the change of the severity value.
+The expression of this rule could be something like:

 “TO CHANGE ALL VULNERABILITIES WHICH SEVERITY VALUE IS LOW TO SEVERITY MEDIUM VALUE”

-Good !, with this expression we have all that we need to build a rule.
-Searcher needs a rule list to be used, these rules determine concepts such as specific object to select and actions that will be executed if some conditions are met inside the current Faraday workspace.
+Good!
+With this expression we have all we need to build a rule.
+Searcher needs a rule list to be used, these rules determine concepts such as the specific object to be selected and actions that will be executed if some conditions are met inside the current Faraday workspace.

 Basically, a rule has a structure like this: